axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 {{% alert title="Warning" color="warning" %}}

 Hazard of data loss\!
-For destinations other than file{{% conditional-text include-if="pe" %}} and logstore{{% /conditional-text %}}, soft flow-control is not available.
+For destinations other than file, soft flow-control is not available.
 Thus, it is possible to lose log messages on those destinations.
 To avoid data loss on those destinations, use hard flow-control.

 {{% /alert %}}